ictinnovations/ictfax/README.md

 Introduction
 ============
 ICTFAX is an open source [GNU GPLv3][gpl3] based multi-user and  web based software solution for service providers and businesses.
 ICTFAX is an email to fax gateway, supports G.711 faxing , PSTN faxing and T.38 origination and termination.
-ICTFAX based on open source __Freeswitch__, __Plivo Framework__ and __Drupal 7__.
+ICTFAX based on open source __Freeswitch__, __ICTCore__ and __Drupal 7__.

 ICTFAX can be used in following faxing scenarios